xuru/pyvisdk/docs/source/do/virtual_disk_option.rst

     .. py:attribute:: ioAllocationOption

-        Minumum, maximum, and default values for Storage I/O allocation.
+        Minumum, maximum, and default values for Storage I/O allocation.See StorageIOAllocationInfo